carpentries-incubator/twitter-with-twarc/README.md

 [![Create a Slack Account with us](https://img.shields.io/badge/Create_Slack_Account-The_Carpentries-071159.svg)](https://swc-slack-invite.herokuapp.com/)

 A Data Carpentry style 5 hour workshop on harvesting and analyzing Twitter data using the public API and Documenting the Now's Twarc package.
+The lesson makes a very natural add-on and reinforcement to BASH and Intro to Python.

+## Black Lives Matter
+twarc is a tool created by (Documenting the Now)[https://docnow.io], born of the civil unrest following the murder of Michael Brown by police in 2014.

 ## What to do next